Captain-Chen/DSA_in_Python/README.md

 ### Directory
 `projects/` Working code for assigned projects at the end of each chapter
-`algorithms/` Implementation of various algorithms mentioned throughout the textbook
+`algorithms/` Implementations of various algorithms mentioned throughout the textbook
+`data_structures/` Implementations of various data structures